xbeat/Glitch-Community/CONTRIBUTING.md

 Contribution Workflow
 ----------------------

-First, remix from [https://glitch.com/~community](https://glitch.com/~community) into, e.g., "my-remix"
+First, remix from [https://glitch.com/~community](https://glitch.com/~community) into, e.g., `my-remix`

 Next, make your changes.
-When you've got something you like, share it with us (see above), and you're all set.
+When you've got something you like, share it with us (see above), and **you're all set**.

-***That's all you need to do,*** _but if you really want to be hands on with git pull requests, then read on._
+_If you're a core contributor or just really love Git, then read on._

 ### Pull Request Workflow

 Ok cool, these next steps are what we'd do internally and you're welcome to follow them as well if you choose.
-Beyond this point, there be 🐉.
+Beyond this point, there be 🐉s.

 #### First Time Setup

-_(Do this once per computer)_
+_(Do this once per computer to create a local repository)_

   ```
   # 1. On your local machine, clone our git repository from Github:
   git clone https://github.com/FogCreek/Glitch-Community

-  # 2. Inside of your new repo, also add a reference to our live site:
+  # 2. Inside of your new repo, add a remote endpoint for our live site:
   cd Glitch-Community
   git remote add live https://api.glitch.com/community/git
   ```